 - Scope 3 - Optional Emissions: business air travel, student commute, faculty/staff commute, solid waste, water consumption

-The campus reports its GHG inventory annually to both The Climate Registry (TCR) and the American College and University Presidents Climate Commitment (ACUPCC) and makes it available to the public.
-Third party verification of the inventory is completed as part of the reporting process; inventories for 2005 through 2012 have been successfully 3rd party verified.
+The campus reports its GHG inventory to both The Climate Registry and the California Air Resources Board and makes results available to the public.
+Third party verification of the inventory is completed as part of the reporting process; inventories since 2005 have been successfully 3rd party verified.

 Normalized Energy and Climate Data